Directory of Special Education Services

 The personal marketing co-op is a work/study program designed to transition students with disabilities into the world of work.
 Students require additional support and services that are not readily available in the regular cooperative school programs.
 Career/technology training and job experience are combined with academic courses in a special curriculum that leads to maximum development of employment potential.

 This service provides educationally related support services to students, families, instructional staff and administrators of NISD to assist students to function as independently as possible in the least restrictive environment.
+These services are determined on an individual basis by the Admission, Review and Dismissal (ARD) committee.

 Preschool Program for Children with Disabilities (PPCD)